dotnet/machinelearning/docs/code/MlNetCookBook.md

 It is advisable to be at least minimally familiar with [high-level concepts of ML.NET](MlNetHighLevelConcepts.md), otherwise the terminology in this document may be foreign to you.
 The examples in this document make use of the dynamic API, currently the supported ML.NET API.
 In ML.NET there is also a static API, that operates on the schema of the data, strongly typing the data type.
-That version of the API is considered experimental., more about it in the [MlNetCookBook_staticApi.md](experimental\MlNetCookBook_staticApi.md).
+That version of the API is considered experimental., more about it in the [Static API Cookbook](experimental/MlNetCookBook_staticApi.md)

+The examples in this cookbook use the recommended and supported API for ML.NET known as the "Dynamic API."
+For examples of the "Static API", an experimental API that operates on the schema of the data using strongly typed data types, please refer to the [Static API Cookbook](experimental/MlNetCookBook_staticApi.md)

 ## How to use this cookbook